-What community level outcomes did the TEI program achieve in MNCNENNSW?
+What community level outcomes did the TEI program achieve in MFWWNSW?

-Community level outcome findings seem to indicate TEI service providers in MNCNENNSW are producing some positive changes for groups of TEI clients.
+Community level outcome findings seem to indicate TEI service providers in MFFWNSW are producing positive changes for groups of TEI Clients.

 To determine this, the three service types that had the largest number of sessions within each program activity in the Community Strengthening stream were selected.